-The philosophy and fundamental pillar through which Monex has carried out all the technological innovations is to be at the forefront and in sync with the demands of the financial world.
-This has allowed us, with the use of multiple instruments, to offer our clients high availability in services and to our personnel to increase productivity in all areas.
+For Monex, it is fundamental to maintain and constantly innovate technological platforms to be at the forefront and in synchrony with the demands of the financial world.
+This has allowed us, through the using of multiple tools, to offer our clients high availability in services and our staff to increase productivity in all areas.

-Our priority has always been compliance with the prevention of money laundering, during 2016 we worked permanently on the instruments of analysis and detection.
+Our priority has always been compliance with the prevention of money laundering, during 2017 we worked permanently on the instruments of analysis and detection.